berlin-open-wireless-lab/DAWN/README.md

 ## Setting up Routers

 You can find a good guide to configure your router is [here](https://gist.github.com/braian87b/bba9da3a7ac23c35b7f1eecafecdd47d).
-I setup the OpenWRT Router as dump APs.
+I setup the OpenWRT Router as dumb APs.

 ## Configuration